smoluck/SMONSTER/README.md

 ***I must precise that i will still add things to it in a near future, so please don't consider it as an abandon-ware.
 I've spent too many time building it to let it go.***

+# DETAILS
+SMONSTER include 15 Standard Kits (including 2 Beta Kits) and 3 Livelink Kits to simplify integration of other software within Modo and improve your workflow.

+`SOURCE Edition Kit` + `TRAINING kit'

+- Now SMONSTER consist of the [SOURCE](https://smoluck.gumroad.com/l/Smonster-v3) Kit + [TRAINING](https://smoluck.gumroad.com/l/SMONSTER_TRAINING) Kit as 2 zip archive.
+SMONSTER TRAINING Kit is now a separate kit.
+It contain all the training files.

 It's been about 5 years now that i've started to learn Python Scripting over my spare time.
 It was a though work for a simple 3D Artist, but i won't regret anything i've discovered during that time.
 It was a great journey, along those years and i will continue to explore that as a Technical Artist.
 I've wrapped up about ~250 commands for Modo along many other scripts and UI development.
 [MODO](https://www.foundry.com/products/modo) is a hub for me since 2006 and i've got plenty of pleasure using it along other tools.